Vusal777/solutions_repo/docs/1 Physics/7 Measurements/Problem_1.md

 # Problem 1

-# 🪐 Measuring Earth's Gravitational Acceleration Using a Simple Pendulum
+# 🧪 Measuring Earth's Gravitational Acceleration Using a Simple Pendulum

-## ✨ Motivation
+## 📌 Motivation

-The acceleration due to gravity (**g**) is a fundamental physical constant with a typical value of **9.81 m/s²** near the Earth’s surface.
-Accurate knowledge of this constant is crucial for applications in physics, engineering, geophysics, and many other fields.
-One of the simplest and most elegant methods to experimentally measure **g** is using a **simple pendulum**, exploiting the relationship between the period of oscillation and the gravitational field.

-This exercise aims to:

-* Determine **g** using a pendulum.
-* Analyze and propagate uncertainties in the experiment.
-* Practice data analysis and visualization using Python.
+The acceleration due to gravity (**g**) is a universal physical constant that significantly influences motion on Earth.
+Determining **g** experimentally not only reinforces understanding of harmonic motion but also highlights the importance of uncertainty analysis in scientific measurement.

+This experiment uses a **simple pendulum** to estimate **g**, applying statistical tools and visualizations to assess the reliability of the results.

 ---

-## 🧪 Materials
+## 🛠 Materials

-* A string (1.0–1.5 meters long)
+* String (\~1.0–1.5 meters)
-* A small dense weight (e.g., a metal keychain or bag of coins)
+* Small dense weight (e.g., metal keychain or bag of coins)
-* A stopwatch or smartphone timer
-* A ruler or tape measure (preferably with mm precision)
+* Ruler or measuring tape (with mm resolution)
+* Stopwatch or smartphone timer

 ---